Canada edges Sweden to win gold at world women’s curling championship

 The lively sellout crowd of 3,919 did its best to provide a boost for the host side.
 The Canadians built on their momentum by forcing Sweden to a single in the seventh end and a blank followed in the eighth.

-Earlier in the day, Victoria Moiseeva won bronze after making a game-winning draw for two to give Russia a 6-5 win over the United States.
+Earlier in the day, Victoria Moiseeva won bronze after making a draw for two to give Russia a 6-5 win over the United States.

-Sinclair was a touch heavy with her final draw and Russia used hammer to its advantage.
-Moiseeva went for the win knowing that she'd force an extra end if she missed.

 "Every skip wants to finish with that kind of shot," Moiseeva said.
 "If you make it."